 There are two forms of seborrhea: oily (oleosa) and dry (sicca).
-It is not uncommon to combination skin.
-A combination of both forms can be common.
+It is not uncommon to have combination skin, just like people!
 A change in the amount and quality of the oily skin secretions (sebum) causes this condition.
 Excessive skin peeling and the flakes on your cat's coat are caused by an imbalance between new and dying skin cells.

 Dandruff can also be observed in cats with no dermatological disease, and it is usually due to a lack of grooming.
 This can be caused by:

 - Obesity - some cats can't physically reach certain areas to groom properly

 - The hair coat is too long to groom completely

 - General sickness with depression or endocrine disorders

 - Spinal pain that prevents your cat from turning or twisting

 Other common causes include fungal infections (such as ringworm or Malassezia dermatitis), parasitic skin disease (cheyletiellosis, demodecosis) and lymphoma of the skin.

 With dry seborrhea, a lack of sebum irritates the skin and dandruff is more frequent.
 Skin hyperpigmentation and hair loss are also common.

 Damage to the natural protective skin barrier can contribute to bacterial or yeast skin infections.

 Your cat's skin may also be itchy, leading to excessive scratching or licking.